BrainThrust/clinkclang/sites/docs/src/content/docs/1-introduction.md

 ### Core Features

-- **Flexible Provider System**: Easily switch between different LLM providers (OpenAI, Claude, DeepSeek)
+- **Flexible Provider System**: Easily switch between different LLM providers (OpenAI, Claude, DeepSeek).
-- **Strategy Based**: Support for different reasoning strategies like ReAct and Reflexion
+- **Strategy Based**: Support for different reasoning strategies like ReAct and Reflexion.
-- **Tool Integration**: Easy to use interface for adding custom tools and capabilities
+- **Tool Integration**: Easy to use interface for adding custom tools and capabilities.
-- **Memory Management**: (TODO)
+- **Memory Management**: (TODO).
-- **Structured Output**: Schema validation and typed responses using the ZOD library
+- **Structured Output**: Schema validation and typed responses using the ZOD library.
-- **Built-in Evaluation** : AutoEvals library integration for quality, safety, and task-specific metrics
+- **Built-in Evaluation** : AutoEvals library integration for quality, safety, and task-specific metrics.

 ### How It Works